 It also noted that Silver’s “regular publications . . . in laser-based defect inspection and scatterfield microscopy helped spur industry-wide interest in this area.
 Intel would like to extend a special thank you for supporting industry and supplier discussions on the learning from this work.”

-"A motivation for the poster was to preserve the names, and provide pictures, for notable women who made significant contributions to NBS/NIST and to supplement the memories provided by the SAA Portrait Gallery," says Karen Olson of the PML Lab Office, a member of the Committee for Women.
+"A motivation for the poster was to preserve the names, and provide pictures, for notable women who made significant contributions to NBS/NIST and to supplement the memories provided by the SAA Portrait Gallery," says Karen Olsen of the PML Lab Office, a member of the Committee for Women.
 "Another motivation was to give NIST employees the opportunity to step back and reflect on work that had been done at NIST long ago."

-The women commemorated on the new poster include a distinguished non-scientist, Elizabeth L. “Betsy” King, who began work in 1952.
+The women commemorated on the new poster include a distinguished non-scientist, Elizabeth L. “Betty” King, who began work in 1952.
 Her entry notes that “Her administrative management skills were so prized that she was asked to return from retirement to be the executive assistant to NIST’s first Nobel Prize Winner.
 [Bill Phillips, Physics, 1997] King managed the Nobel winner’s numerous travel and speaking engagements, while simultaneously organizing the business side of his research group, which was quickly growing to five times its original staff size.”